-Call upon critical data from existing firm systems by integrating your deal management, order management, human resources, and research tools with Compliance Control Room and gain an even wider view of firm activity.
+Call upon critical data from existing firm systems by integrating your deal management, order management, human resources, and research tools to gain an even wider view of firm activity.

 The enterprise software shown in this graphic are not an exhaustive list of Star’s integration capabilities.

 The ‘swivel chair’ approach to managing MNPI is inefficient and makes it difficult to gain a clear, transparent understanding of the information your employees hold.

 Prevent and detect the misuse of MNPI by building a single source of truth for MNPI-related activities and ensure the right information makes it into the hands of compliance.

 Market Abuse Regulation (MAR) implemented by the FCA (UK MAR) and European Commission (EU MAR) require issuers of financial instruments to create and maintain a list of all persons who have access to inside information, keep it properly updated, and be able to provide said list to a regulator upon request.